ikiapps/detectSilence/README.md

 ## Release Notes

-v1.0.0 First release verified with Xcode 8.3, Swift 3.1 and RxSwift 3.3.1.
+* v1.0.0 First release verified with Xcode 8.3, Swift 3.1 and RxSwift 3.3.1.
+* v1.0.1 Made sure that the presence of variable width encoded characters do not affect text matches.

 ## Repositories